-PCB Layout with Computer Aided Design Software
+PCB Design with Computer-Aided Design Software

 Essential Considerations for PCB Design

-Design for manufacturability has becoming an increasingly necessary part of the PCB design process.
+Design for manufacturability has become an increasingly necessary part of the PCB design process.
 Designers must take into consideration the manufacturing process when designing a board.
 This requires designers to understand the manufacturing process and how layout affects that process.